April 2011 Fukushima earthquake: Tectonic setting

-Geology
+Earthquake

-The magnitude 6.6 M_{w} Fukushima Hamadōri earthquake occurred inland on 11 April 2011 at 08:16 UTC at a focal depth of 13 km, about 36 km west of Iwaki, Fukushima, or 161 km north-northeast of Tokyo.
-To the east of the epicentre, the oceanic Pacific plate is subducted beneath the continental Okhotsk microplate, on which much of Honshu's Tōhoku region is situated.
-Building stress near the resultant plate boundary has led to the development of shallow inland faults through crustal deformation and folding along the east coast of Tōhoku.
+The 6.6 Fukushima Hamadōri earthquake occurred inland on 11 April 2011 at 08:16 UTC at a focal depth of 13 km, about 36 km west of Iwaki, Fukushima, or 161 km north-northeast of Tokyo.
 This intraplate earthquake occurred in the vicinity of the Idosawa Fault - a shallow crustal fault in the Hamadōri region near Tabito town, Iwaki city, that had previously been inactive.

-Surveys near the epicentre revealed a surface rupture of about 11 km and numerous fault scarps, with general vertical displacements of 0.8 to 1.5 m; a maximum displacement of 2.3 m occurred at the small village of Shionohira.
+Surveys near the epicentre revealed two zones of surface rupture.
+Along the Izodawa fault, about 14 km of rupture were recorded and numerous fault scarps, with general vertical displacements of 0.8 to 1.5 m; with maximum observed displacements in the range 1.99 m to 2.3 m the small village of Shionohira.
 Localised right-lateral slip of 30 cm was observed at the subsiding west side of the rupture.
-The segments of the Idosawa Fault associated with this surface feature were classified as the "Shionohira Fault" in 2011.
-The nearby Yunodake Fault, a normal dip-slip fault northeast of the Shionohira Fault that had been dormant for 120,000–130,000 years, also ruptured during the quake.
+The segments of the Idosawa Fault associated with this surface feature are sometimes referred to as the "Shionohira Fault".
+The nearby Yunodake Fault, a normal dip-slip fault northeast of the Idosawa Fault, that had been dormant for 120,000–130,000 years, also ruptured during the quake, with a maximum observed vertical offset of 0.87 m.
 These observations indicated that the earthquake occurred as a result of normal dip-slip faulting with some strike-slip component.

-Although it was centred near a different fault zone, the earthquake was classified as an aftershock of the 11 March Tōhoku earthquake, which occurred offshore about 235 km to its northeast.
-The magnitude 9.0 M_{w} earthquake triggered widespread seismic activity, and its aftershock sequence includes well-over 67 earthquakes of magnitude 6.0 M_{w} or greater.
-Apart from the Fukushima Hamadōri earthquake, four of the aftershocks measured magnitude 7.0 M_{w} or higher.
-The Fukushima Hamadōri earthquake, however, was the strongest of the aftershocks to have its epicentre located inland.
+Although it was associated with different fault zones away from the plate interface, the earthquake is related to the 11 March Tōhoku earthquake, which occurred offshore about 235 km to its northeast.
+It was initially described as an aftershock of the Tohoku earthquake, but is now generally interpreted to be a remotely triggered earthquake.
+The magnitude 9.0 M_{w} earthquake triggered widespread seismic activity, including over 67 earthquakes of magnitude 6.0 M_{w} or greater.
+Apart from the Fukushima Hamadōri earthquake, four of the related events measured magnitude 7.0 M_{w} or higher.
+The Fukushima Hamadōri earthquake, however, was the strongest such event to have its epicentre located inland.
 Early estimates placed the strength of the earthquake at a magnitude of 7.0-7.1, but the United States Geological Survey (USGS) lowered the magnitude to 6.6.
 The Japan Meteorological Agency (JMA) assessed a magnitude of 7.0 M_{j} and a depth of 6.4 km.